Automattic/jetpack/projects/plugins/jetpack/to-test.md

 **VideoPress** - add a block and try adding and playing a video.

-**Cookie consent block** - Make sure you are using a block theme.
+**Cookie Consent block** - make sure you are using a block-based theme such as "Twenty Twenty-Three".
 Go to the site editor and try adding a Cookie consent block.

-**Writing prompt block** - Create a new post and add a Writing prompt block to it.
-Save or publish the post and check if appropriate tags, such as dailyprompt, dailyprompt-1810 are added.
+**Writing Prompt block** - create a new post and add a Writing Prompt block to it.
+Save or publish the post and check if appropriate tags, such as 'dailyprompt' and 'dailyprompt-1810' are added.

 ### The Form block

 **Multiple Choice and Single Choice** fields had some design updates.
 To test it:

-- Create a post and a Form block.
+- Create a post and add a Form block.
 - Include a Multiple Choice and a Single Choice field.
 - Check if they work as expected.
 - Publish the post and check if it looks as expected on the frontend.
 - Multiline feedback message support:
-- Create and publish a post that includes a contact form
+- Create and publish a post that includes a contact form.
-- Submit a multi-line message through a form
+- Submit a multi-line message through a form.
 - Look at Feedback->Form Responses and make sure the message is not showing up as a single line.

 ### WordPress 6.2 compatibility

-This version of Jetpack included several small fixes to ensure it’s compatible with the latest WordPress.
-WordPress 6.2 is already available to users, so make sure you update your site to the latest version.
+This version of Jetpack included several small fixes to ensure compatibility with the latest WordPress.
+WordPress 6.2 is now available to all users, so make sure you update your site to the latest version.

 ### Things to check:

 #### Twitter block

 - Create a new post and add a Twitter block.
-- paste a Twitter URL for a thread (tweetstorm).
+- Paste a Twitter URL for a thread (tweetstorm).
 - Click on Unroll.
 - Change Publicize options to publish a thread instead of a single tweet.
-- Watch the separators added to the post content.
+- Observe separators being added to the post content.
 - Click on the "Social Previews" section at the bottom of the sidebar.
-- You should see previews under some of the tweets, and you should not see any notices in your logs.
+- You should see previews under some of the tweets, and you should not see any notices in your error logs.

 ### Pinterest block

-- Go to Posts > Add New and add a Pinterest block.
-When adding a Pinterest URL, no Fatal error should appear in your logs.
+- Create a new post and add a Pinterest block.
+When adding a Pinterest URL, no errors should appear in your logs.
-- Install the WordPress Beta tester and switch to WP's Bleeding edge option.
-- Update to WP 6.2 latest Beta in Dashboard > Updates
-- Go to Posts > Add New and repeat your test.
-The Pinterest block should still trigger no fatal error.

 ### And More!